 Homemade Christmas Cards

-There’s nothing quite like making or receiving a homemade card, especially in this digitized era.
+There’s nothing quite like making or receiving a homemade card—older relatives, especially, will love getting a traditional card.

 You can save all your traditional Christmas cards from the previous year, cut out the cool pictures and designs, and paste them on construction paper.
 Fold the paper in half, sprinkle on some glitter, and you’re good to go!